-Ten common leadership & management mistakes, including ideas on how to avoid them.
+Ten common leadership and management mistakes, including ideas on how to avoid them.

 Humans make mistakes.
 And a leader, whose primary responsibility is decision-making, will make more mistakes than others.
 There’s no shame in that.

 The good news is; any error you’ve made, or will make, has already been made by somebody else — myself included.

 Below, I discuss common mistakes I’ve seen — most of which I’ve committed — and how to avoid them yourself.

 If you’re a leader, your employees know that, so there’s no reason to remind them.